 North County Human Services Building, 1850 Cameron Glen Drive Reston, VA 20190

 Just ¼ mile from the Embry Rucker Community Shelter.
 For more information call 703-437-1975.
-NCHP begins on December 1, 2014 and ends on March 31, 2015.
+NCHP begins on December 1, 2016 and ends March 31, 2017.
 The program operates every night during this time frame, regardless of inclement weather and on all holidays.

 Help is needed to operate this center.
 Look below for ways you can volunteer and get involved.

 - Volunteer your time or resources – we can still use help from evening assistants.
 Follow the links to read the NCHP Volunteer Opportunities, Volunteer Frequently Asked Questions, and the NCHP Training Packet.

 - Contribute items from the Hypothermia Prevention Wish List.